• Home

 Recommended Video

-The proposal would increase base defense discretionary spending by $251 billion and funnel an additional $350 billion into defense through a new reconciliation bill, while cutting non-defense discretionary spending by just $73 billion — a 10% reduction that budget watchdogs say falls far short of offsetting the military buildup.
+The proposal would increase base defense discretionary spending by $251 billion and funnel an additional $350 billion into defense through a new reconciliation bill, while cutting nondefense discretionary spending by just $73 billion—a 10% reduction that budget watchdogs say falls far short of offsetting the military buildup.
 The net result, according to the nonpartisan Committee for a Responsible Federal Budget (CRFB), is a defense expansion of more than $3.2 trillion over the next decade, adding fuel to a national debt already hovering around $39 trillion.

 “The gap between rhetoric and reality is just so massive,” said Steve Hanke, professor of applied economics at Johns Hopkins University.
-“MAGA was told an untruth by Trump — no foreign wars, no adventurism.
+“MAGA was told an untruth by Trump—no foreign wars, no adventurism.
 Now the defense budget has come in at $1 trillion, and he wants $1.5 trillion.
-This is a massive militarization — completely the opposite of what he told his base.”
+This is a massive militarization—completely the opposite of what he told his base.”

 More than a month into the U.S. military campaign against Iran, President Trump finds himself in a precarious political moment, presiding over a deeply unpopular war with widespread economic fallout and facing some of the lowest approval ratings of his second term.
-The costs have been staggering: the war cost an estimated $11.3 billion in its first six days alone, and new estimates put total spending at roughly $30 billion to $45 billion just over a month in.
+The costs have been staggering: The war cost an estimated $11.3 billion in its first six days alone, and new estimates put total spending at roughly $30 billion to $45 billion just over a month in.
 Meanwhile, the administration has not articulated a clear endgame, with stated reasons for the attack shifting repeatedly—from dismantling Iran’s nuclear program, to regime change, and back again.

 ‘Plowshares into swords’

 Hanke reached for a biblical image to capture the scale of the reversal.
-“It’s a classic plowshares into swords,” he said — invoking Joel 3:10’s call to remilitarize, the deliberate inversion of the prophet Isaiah’s famous vision of lasting peace.
+“It’s a classic plowshares into swords,” he said—invoking Joel 3:10’s call to remilitarize, the deliberate inversion of the prophet Isaiah’s famous vision of lasting peace.
 The phrase has entered secular use to describe exactly this kind of moment: the urgent conversion of a peacetime economy back onto a war footing.
 Given Europe’s parallel rearmament surge, it is a shorthand with renewed global resonance.

-“With deficits larger than 6% of GDP and debt around the size of the economy, the President doesn’t propose any plan for putting our budget on a sustainable path,” MacGuineas said.
+“With deficits larger than 6% of GDP and debt around the size of the economy, the president doesn’t propose any plan for putting our budget on a sustainable path,” MacGuineas said.

-Another nonpartisan watchdog, the Taxpayers for Common Sense, noted that since President Trump took office in 2025, the national debt has increased by $2.8 trillion, and taxpayers are now paying nearly $1 trillion annually just to service that debt.
+Another nonpartisan watchdog, Taxpayers for Common Sense, noted that since President Trump took office in 2025, the national debt has increased by $2.8 trillion, and taxpayers are now paying nearly $1 trillion annually just to service that debt.
 “This budget request does nothing to improve the nation’s fiscal trajectory,” the group said.
 “In fact, it moves us further in the wrong direction.”

-The budget will set the U.S. on a “perilous fiscal path,” the group further argued, calling the $1.5 trillion Pentagon spending spree “a major driver of this dangerous fiscal trajectory.”
+The budget will set the U.S. on a “perilous fiscal path,” the group argued, calling the $1.5 trillion Pentagon spending spree “a major driver of this dangerous fiscal trajectory.”
 With the administration seeking much of the funding boost through the reconciliation process, the group argues that it amounts to “handing the Pentagon an unaccountable slush fund.”

 Federal Reserve Chair Jerome Powell has already issued a public warning about the trajectory.
 “The country has to get back to ensuring that the economy is growing fast enough to keep pace with spending,” Powell said earlier this week in a moderated conversation at Harvard University.
-“It will not end well if we don’t do something fairly soon,” referring to the growth rate of the nation’s $39 trillion debt and annual deficits.
+“It will not end well if we don’t do something fairly soon,” he said, referring to the growth rate of the nation’s $39 trillion debt and annual deficits.

 The budget also leaves Social Security on track toward insolvency within the decade, according to CRFB, without proposing structural fixes.
 Hanke noted the cascading pressure the defense surge creates.
 “Once you push defense to $1.5 trillion, that puts Social Security on even shakier ground,” he said.
-In the biblical sequence Hanke invoked, the plowshares-into-swords moment is the penultimate act — the mobilization before the reckoning.
+In the biblical sequence Hanke invoked, the plowshares-into-swords moment is the penultimate act—the mobilization before the reckoning.
 For America’s fiscal hawks, the reckoning feels closer than ever.

 For this story, Fortune journalists used generative AI as a research tool.
 An editor verified the accuracy of the information before publishing.